pcorderojure/de-challenge/DEPLOYMENT.md

 ## Deployment
 1. Download the repository from the link https://github.com/pcorderojure/de-challenge/tree/master as a zip file

 2. The computer where the ETL is going to run has to have installed java 1.8 or greater

 3. Extract fles in a computer folder and go to the root folder with a command console

 4. Modify the file parameters.config located in the folder "config" and change all the parameters of the MySQL database.
-Specify the host and port of the database and a user and password with enough privileges to create and delete databases.
+Specify the host and port of the database, and a user and password with enough privileges to create and delete databases.
+Be sure that the MySQL database engine selected admits remote user connections, and the user has permissions on the host.
+To simplify, you can give access to the user, executing the following command, where the addresses are in the subnet 192.168.%.
+In real productions systems, this connection has to be improved for security:

+  - GRANT ALL PRIVILEGES ON *.* TO 'user-name'@'192.168.%' IDENTIFIED BY 'user-password' WITH GRANT OPTION;

-5. When the configuration has been set, run the ETL project from the root folder of the project, following commands:
+5. When the configuration has been set, run the ETL project from the root folder of the project, executing the command:
   - java -jar wm_games.gar

 6. Wait until the proccess finishes

 7. Review all the output of the ETL

 ## Outputs